ak--47/carvis/README.md

   `data written to ./data/carvisData-events-{datetime}.csv`

 ![example data with default params](https://aktunes.neocities.org/carvis.png)

+- if you're on OSX, Carvis should pop open the `./data/` directory in Finder.

 # customizing the data
 Carvis lets you control the data that gets built in the CSV file.
 The general usage is: